lindig/polly/README.md

 Polly is an [OCaml] binding for the Linux [epoll] system call:

 * Small, simple, and self-contained
 * Avoids most allocation in the event loop
 * MIT licensed

+Note that [epoll] is specific to Linux and that this library won't compile on macOS, for example.

 # Other Epoll Bindings